 2. Student portfolios made by students are something I plan on starting in 2020.
 These portfolios can easily improve learner autonomy and make students more accountable for their work.
 The student portfolios will actually be their blogs.
 I will help them set it up while they design it.
-I want to try to make a habit of writing a summary of every lesson we have, in hopes of them liking having a blog and writing content that is not related to learning English.
+I want to try to make a habit of writing a summary of every lesson we have, hoping they like having a blog and writing content unrelated to learning English.

 Group work and projects

 3. Use lots of group work and projects – group works makes everyone collaborate, and even just observing is a form of collaboration.
-Completing projects is meaningful because we know that there is an ending, and we would all love to see the end of grammar, right?
+Also, completing projects is meaningful because we know that there is an ending, and we would all love to see the end of grammar.

 Canva – design tool.
 Click here to see examples of my free lesson materials for young learners designed in Canva.
 I also design all the blog post covers there.